Oscar Franco

 }

 • We will use a crate called cbindgen that will help us generate a C header for our Rust functions.
-We will automate the header creation by creating a build.rs that runs everytime our project is compiled/checked.
+We will automate the header creation by creating a build.rs that runs every time our project is compiled/checked.
 First we are going to add the dependency as a [build-dependencies], the project Cargo.toml:

 [build-dependencies]